Waste Oil Incinerator: Construction And Working

 Automatic controls provided for the system secure the igniter when the refuse starts burning without the need of the igniter.
 Combustion air is supplied with the help of forced draught fan.

 A loading door, pneumatically operated, is provided to load the refuse.
 An interlock is also provided with burner and forced draught fan, which trips when the loading door is in open condition as part of the safety.

-After the completion of the incineration process, the incinerator is allowed to cool down and residue like ash and the non combustibles are removed by pulling the ash slide door.
-The rotating arm scrapes off the entire solid residue in the ash box which can be easily disposed.
+After the completion of the incineration process, the incinerator is allowed to cool down, and residue like ash and the non-combustibles are removed by pulling the ash slide door.
+The rotating arm in the verticle cyclone type scrapes off the entire solid residue in the ash box which can be easily disposed of.

-During incineration it is important to control the exhaust temperature, which should not be very high or too low.
-High temperature could lead to melting of metal and can cause damage to the machinery, whereas too low temperature will not be able to burn the residue and sterilize and remove odor from the residue.
+During incineration, it is important to control the exhaust temperature, which should not be very high or too low.
+The high temperature could lead to melting of metal and can cause damage to the machinery, whereas too low temperature will not be able to burn the residue and sterilise and remove odour from the residue.

 This temperature control can be achieved by introducing cold-diluted air in the exhaust stream at the point which is as close to incinerator discharge.

 Things to Remember For Starting And Stopping Incinerator

 - Keep the incinerator chamber inlet outlet and burner parts clean.
 A daily inspection must be carried out before the start in the morning

 - Do not throttle the air/steam needle valve more than 3⁄4 turn closed.
 If the pressure increases above the defined limit, clean the sludge burner nozzle